Publish date:

 Missing Data:

-Data may go missing due to reasons like import errors, record deletions, or issues during data migration.
+Data may go missing due to import errors, record deletions, or issues during data migration.
 This leads to incomplete records, affecting reporting and decision-making.

 Incorrect Field Values:

-Manual entry errors, violations of validation rules, or integration issues often cause incorrect field values.
+Manual entry errors, violations of validation rules, or integration issues often need to be corrected to correct field values.
 Such inconsistencies compromise data integrity, affecting downstream processes and calculations.

 Unexpected Behavior: